-Phillip Coffin, M.D., M.I.A., is the Director of Substance Use Research in the HIV Prevention Section at the San Francisco Department of Public Health.
+Phillip Coffin, M.D., M.I.A., is the Director of Substance Use Research in the Center for Public Health Research at the San Francisco Department of Public Health.
 He is a board certified internal medicine and infectious diseases clinician; specific foci of Dr. Coffin’s training include HIV management, buprenorphine maintenance, addiction management, toxicology, and viral hepatitis care.
 As Director, Dr. Coffin oversees several pharmacologic and behavioral trials that aim to reduce substance use and related HIV risk behaviors.
 Since the early 1990s, Dr. Coffin has been involved in developing and studying services for drug users, including syringe exchange, agonist maintenance therapy, and overdose prevention programs.

 Dr. Coffin completed his graduate studies in international affairs at Columbia University, and obtained his medical degree at the University of California, San Francisco.
 He returned to Columbia University to complete his internal medicine residency, and then moved to Seattle to complete his training with an infectious diseases fellowship at the University of Washington.